causify-ai/tutorials/class_project_instructions/Projects/CausalNex_Project_Description.md

 **Description**

-CausalNex is a powerful Python library designed for causal inference and causal modeling.
-It allows users to create, visualize, and manipulate causal graphs, enabling a deeper understanding of the relationships between variables in a dataset.
-Key features include:
+CausalNex is a Python library designed for causal inference and causal modeling, enabling data scientists to understand the relationships between variables and their effects on outcomes.
+It allows for the construction of causal graphs, estimation of causal effects, and testing of causal assumptions.

-- **Graph Construction**: Easily build directed acyclic graphs (DAGs) to represent causal relationships.
+Technologies Used
+CausalNex

+- Facilitates the creation and visualization of Bayesian networks for causal inference.
-- **Causal Inference**: Perform interventions and counterfactual reasoning to understand the effects of changes in variables.
+- Supports causal effect estimation through interventions and counterfactual reasoning.
-- **Causal Discovery**: Use algorithms to infer causal structures from observational data.
-- **Visualization**: Generate intuitive visualizations of causal graphs for better interpretation.
+- Offers tools for model learning from data, including structure learning and parameter estimation.

 ---

-**Project 1: Understanding Factors Influencing Student Performance**
+### Project 1: Understanding Factors Affecting Student Performance

 **Difficulty**: 1 (Easy)
-**Project Objective**: Analyze the causal factors affecting student performance in standardized tests and predict outcomes based on various interventions.

-**Dataset Suggestions**: Explore open datasets on education performance available on Kaggle or government education portals.
+**Project Objective**: The goal of this project is to identify and analyze the causal relationships between various factors (e.g., study time, attendance, socioeconomic status) and student performance in exams, optimizing for the prediction of student grades.

+**Dataset Suggestions**:
+- Use the "Student Performance Data Set" available on Kaggle: [Student Performance Data](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption).

 **Tasks**:
-- **Data Collection**: Gather data on student demographics, socioeconomic status, and test scores.
+- Data Preparation:
+  - Load and preprocess the dataset, handling missing values and encoding categorical variables.

+- Construct Causal Graph:
-- **Graph Construction**: Use CausalNex to create a causal graph representing hypothesized relationships between factors affecting performance.
+  - Use CausalNex to create a causal graph that represents the relationships between identified factors and student performance.

-- **Causal Inference**: Identify key variables and perform interventions to predict how changes (e.g., tutoring, resource allocation) would impact test scores.
+- Estimate Causal Effects:
+  - Apply CausalNex to estimate the causal effects of different factors on student grades.

+- Visualization:
-- **Visualization**: Visualize the causal graph and results to communicate findings effectively.
+  - Visualize the causal graph and the estimated effects to communicate findings effectively.

-**Bonus Ideas**:
-- Compare the model's predictions with actual performance data to evaluate the accuracy of the causal assumptions.
-- Extend the analysis to include additional factors such as parental involvement or school funding.

 ---

-**Project 2: Analyzing the Impact of Marketing Strategies on Sales**
+### Project 2: Analyzing the Impact of Marketing Campaigns on Sales

 **Difficulty**: 2 (Medium)

-**Project Objective**: Investigate the causal relationships between different marketing strategies and their impact on product sales, optimizing the marketing budget allocation.
+**Project Objective**: This project aims to analyze how different marketing strategies (e.g., social media, email marketing, discounts) causally influence sales figures, optimizing for the identification of the most effective marketing channels.

-**Dataset Suggestions**: Utilize datasets from Kaggle that include marketing campaigns, sales data, and customer demographics.
+**Dataset Suggestions**:
+- Utilize the "Marketing Campaigns Dataset" available on Kaggle: [Marketing Campaign Data](https://www.kaggle.com/datasets/rohanrao96/marketing-campaign).

 **Tasks**:
-- **Data Preparation**: Clean and preprocess the dataset, ensuring all relevant features are included.
+- Data Cleaning and Exploration:
-- **Causal Discovery**: Apply CausalNex to discover causal relationships among marketing strategies (e.g., social media ads, email campaigns) and sales.
+  - Clean the dataset and explore the relationships between marketing strategies and sales.
-- **Intervention Analysis**: Model potential interventions and predict sales outcomes based on varying levels of marketing spend across channels.
-- **Sensitivity Analysis**: Assess how sensitive the sales predictions are to changes in specific marketing strategies.

-**Bonus Ideas**:
+- Build Causal Model:
-- Create a dashboard to visualize the effects of different marketing strategies on sales over time.
+  - Construct a causal model using CausalNex to represent the marketing strategies and their effects on sales.

+- Interventional Analysis:
-- Implement a comparative analysis of the effectiveness of online versus offline marketing strategies.
+  - Perform interventional analysis to simulate the effect of increasing various marketing efforts on sales.

+- Sensitivity Analysis:
+  - Conduct sensitivity analysis to understand how robust the causal relationships are to changes in assumptions.

 ---

-**Project 3: Causal Analysis of Health Outcomes Based on Lifestyle Choices**
+### Project 3: Understanding the Drivers of Health Outcomes in Patients

 **Difficulty**: 3 (Hard)

-**Project Objective**: Examine the causal relationships between lifestyle factors (e.g., diet, exercise, sleep) and health outcomes (e.g., BMI, cardiovascular health) to identify potential intervention points for improving public health.
+**Project Objective**: The goal is to uncover the complex causal relationships between various health indicators (e.g., lifestyle choices, genetic factors, medication adherence) and health outcomes (e.g., disease progression, recovery rates) in patients, optimizing for predictive accuracy in health outcomes.

-**Dataset Suggestions**: Use public health datasets available on Kaggle or government health databases that include lifestyle and health metrics.
+**Dataset Suggestions**:
+- Use the "Framingham Heart Study Dataset" available on Kaggle: [Framingham Heart Study](https://www.kaggle.com/datasets/amanbansal/framingham-heart-study-dataset).

 **Tasks**:
-- **Data Integration**: Collect and integrate multiple datasets covering lifestyle choices and health outcomes.
+- Data Integration and Cleaning:
+  - Integrate multiple sources of health data and perform thorough cleaning and preprocessing.

+- Causal Graph Construction:
-- **Causal Graph Construction**: Develop a comprehensive causal graph that represents the complex relationships between lifestyle factors and health outcomes using CausalNex.
+  - Develop a detailed causal graph using CausalNex to represent the complex relationships among health indicators and outcomes.

-- **Counterfactual Reasoning**: Use the causal model to simulate counterfactual scenarios, predicting health outcomes based on hypothetical changes in lifestyle.
-- **Robustness Checks**: Perform robustness checks to validate the causal relationships identified in the model.
+- Causal Effect Estimation:
+  - Estimate causal effects using CausalNex, focusing on how lifestyle changes might impact health outcomes.

+- Counterfactual Analysis:
+  - Conduct counterfactual analysis to predict health outcomes under different scenarios of lifestyle changes.

+- Model Validation:
+  - Validate the causal model using holdout datasets and compare with traditional predictive models to assess improvements in understanding health outcomes.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**:
+- Extend the analysis by incorporating machine learning models for predictive insights.
+- Compare causal estimates with traditional regression analyses for deeper insights into model performance.
-- Explore the effects of external factors such as socioeconomic status or access to healthcare on the identified causal pathways.
+- Investigate the role of external factors (e.g., socioeconomic status) on health outcomes and their interactions with health indicators.
-- Conduct a comparative analysis between different demographic groups to assess the varying impacts of lifestyle choices on health outcomes.